Pâté chinois: Pemmican hypothesis

-La Salle's Failed Expedition Hypothesis
+La Salle failed expedition hypothesis

-In his Genesis of Quebec cuisine, published by Editions Fides, Jean-Marie Francœur goes further.
+In his Genesis of Quebec cuisine, published by Éditions Fides, Jean-Marie Francœur goes further.
 He argues that the famous name "pâté chinois", the origin of which remains obscure despite the popularity of the dish, could be linked to a missed expedition.

 In 1669, René-Robert Cavelier de La Salle settled in New France at the foot of the fiery rapids of the Sault Saint-Louis in Ville-Marie (now called Montreal).
-La Salle's dream, even his obsession, was to find the passage west to the "Vermeille Sea" -what he called the Pacific Ocean- to reach China.
+La Salle's dream, even his obsession, was to find the passage west to the "Vermeille Sea"—what he called the Pacific Ocean—to reach China.
 Two Native Americans, it seems, had told him about this passage, and he liked to remind anyone who wanted to hear it.
 He did not want to leave to any other "the honor of finding the way to the South Sea and by extension China".
 Selling his land in Ville-Marie, he set out at the head of a flotilla of 14 men and a few canoes.
 Contrary to what he had suggested, he did not speak the language of the Iroquois nor that of the Algonquins.
 He was unable to use a compass and had no knowledge of survival in the forest.
 The crew members had a difficult time reaching Lake Ontario, to say the least.
 Once there, one of the crew members informed La Salle about a nearby Amerindian nation, the Potawatomi, telling him they had not been evangelized yet.
 Feeling burned out, La Salle pretended to feel sick and quickly returned to Ville-Marie.
 There, he claimed to everyone that he explored Ohio and discovered the Mississippi.

 At Coste Saint-Sulpice (now called Lachine), people witnessed the return of this crew, equipped to be gone for months, return barely a few weeks after they left.
 Many wondered if "China" was actually closer to Ville-Marie than they had previously thought.
 This would make "China" very close to Coste Saint-Sulpice.
 It was thought that perhaps people got into the habit of referring to Coste Saint-Sulpice as "China", hence resulting in its change of name from Coste Saint-Sulpice to Lachine.
-Moreover, La Salle's men had eaten corn during their entire expedition, and, according to Francœur, the iconic name "pâté chinois" may have been an invention of Francois Dollier de Casson, who wanted to make fun of La Salle's failed expedition.
+Moreover, La Salle's men had eaten corn during their entire expedition, and, according to Francœur, the iconic name "pâté chinois" may have been an invention of François Dollier de Casson, who wanted to make fun of La Salle's failed expedition.
 Members of the expedition were also ironically nicknamed the "Chinese" as they brought with them "chinese" costumes in case they met oriental dignitaries.